Care & Services

 CARING FOR YOUR CARBON BLADES

-It’s very important to wash and hand-dry thoroughly after each use.
-Carbon has a tendency to react with acid, so it’s good practice to wipe the blade with a towel in between foods.
+It’s very important to wash and hand-dry your carbon steel blade thoroughly after each use.
+Carbon tends to react with acid, so it’s good practice to wipe the blade with a towel in between foods.
 As the steel is exposed to different elements, it will begin to naturally oxidize, or patina.
-Over time, this patina will act as a protective layer against rusting and discoloration.
+Over time, this patina will act as a protective layer against rust.

 - If that doesn’t work, take the same used sponge and use a powdered scrubbing compound like Bon Ami® or Comet®

-- If that still doesn’t work, use a NEW 3M™ scrubbing sponge with cleaning compound.
+- If that still doesn’t work, use a NEW 3M™ scrubbing sponge with a cleaning compound.

-- Beyond that, you will need to use a Polishing Kit.
+- Beyond that, you will need to use sandpaper to remove the corrosion.

 How to polish your knife at home